JabRef/JabRefOnline/_sections/60-Ressources.md

 [Russell Almond's APA export filter](http://ralmond.net/APAish/) provides an export filter that is close to the American Pychological Association (APA) guidelines.
 It exports the references in Rich Text Format (rtf).

 ### CSV export filter with Mendeley tags
 [Cynthia D'Angelo's CSV export filter with Mendeley tags](https://cynthiadangelo.com/2012/10/22/exporting-mendeley-tags/) provide an export filter that allows for exporting Mendely tags.
-It exports the refencence in CVS format (i.e. spreadsheet- compatible).
+It exports the refencence in csv format (i.e. spreadsheet- compatible).

 ## JabRef journal abbreviation lists